hengfeiyang/devutilities/README.md

 ## Key Features

-- **Customizable Tool Management** - **NEW** Enable/disable tools and organize them with drag-and-drop interface
+- **Customizable Tool Management** - Enable/disable tools and organize them with drag-and-drop interface
 - **Search Functionality** - Quickly find tools using the search bar in the sidebar
 - **Selectable Results** - Copy results directly from the output areas
 - **Modern UI** - Clean, intuitive interface designed for macOS
 - **Real-time Conversion** - Instant results as you type
+- **Text-to-Speech** - **NEW** Native macOS TTS for AI Translate with multi-language voice support

 ## Version

-Current version: 2.8.1
+Current version: 2.8.2

+## What's New in v2.8.2

+- **Text-to-Speech (TTS)**: Integrated native macOS TTS in AI Translate for listening to both source and translated text
+- **Multi-language TTS**: Supports all 19 translation languages with proper voice selection
+- **Animated Speaker Icons**: Visual feedback with smooth wave animations during playback
+- **Smart Sanitization**: Prevents audio errors by escaping special characters
+- **Thread-safe**: Optimized implementation without performance warnings

 ## What's New in v2.8.1